 - Make replying to a chat message effective and as simple as possible for those who may be doing something that requires the majority of their attention

-- In-App Chat is a perfect solution for international use.
+- In-app chat is a perfect solution for international use.
 Some countries allow you to anonymize important details (like a phone number) but that becomes difficult to scale.
 Riders don’t have to worry about international travel and keeping their phone number up to date with temporary sims

 Case Study: Instagram Direct Chat

 Facebook is investing aggressively in application chat messaging.
 Facebook, the world's largest social network, indicates that its future relies on the success of its in-app chat (source).
-We power activity feeds for many different industries, and we can confirm that activity feeds and in-app chat services are perfect for enhancing in-app engagement, retention, and conversion.
+We power activity feeds for many different industries, and we can confirm that in-app chat services are perfect for enhancing in-app engagement, retention, and conversion.
 Facebook is committed to building chat into its main properties.
 For this article, I’d like to focus on what they are doing with Instagram because it’s a fantastic example of combining in-app feeds and chat messaging.

 Instagram introduced a very simple direct messaging in 2013.
 At the time, it was designed to enable someone to send a post to a group (max size of 15 people) to be able to have private, real-time chats about a photo.
 Over the years they have enhanced this to allow for direct chat messaging of: